 I’m not a native Wrexhamite so it took a few visits to the Racecourse Ground for me to become truly aware of just what a historic stadium it is.
-Overhearing two supporters reminiscing about Wrexham’s European history while watching the recent home game against Stockport County sewed the seed in my mind.
-A few days later I got the final push I needed when my sports memorabilia contact Rob Williams, who knows about my love for Italian football, showed me a programme he’d got hold of for the home game against AS Roma in 1984.
+Overhearing two supporters reminiscing about Wrexham’s European history.
+Whilst watching the recent home game against Stockport County sewed the seed in my mind.
+A few days later I got the final push.
+It was when my sports memorabilia contact Rob Williams, who knows about my love for Italian football.
+Showed me a programme he’d got hold of for the home game against AS Roma in 1984.
 A bit of research revealed this tie was just the tip of the iceberg as far as Wrexham’s Continental exploits were concerned.
-I knew then I needed to put together a set of stories about their biggest European nights and what better way to start than the two ties against Porto in the 1984 Cup Winners’ Cup?
+I knew then I needed to put together a set of stories about their biggest European nights.
+What better way to start than the two ties against Porto in the 1984 Cup Winners’ Cup?

 From little acorns…

-Wrexham’s introduction into the competition that year was a little inauspicious to say the least as they had actually lost the Welsh Cup final the season before.
-They had lost over two legs to Shrewsbury Town and had only qualified for Europe because Shrewsbury were ineligible for the Welsh place due to them being an English club.
+Wrexham’s introduction into the competition that year was a little inauspicious to say the least.
+They had actually lost the Welsh Cup final the season before.
+They had lost over two legs to Shrewsbury Town and had only qualified for Europe.
+All because Shrewsbury were ineligible for the Welsh place due to them being an English club.

-Porto, on the other hand, were a truly major European force at that time: the majority of the team would go on to win the European Cup three years later against Bayern Munich.
-They had provided the backbone of the Portuguese national team’s representation in the 1984 European Championship and had taken France, the eventual winners, to extra time in a truly amazing semi-final losing 3-2.
-They had also narrowly missed out on winning the Cup Winners’ Cup the previous season losing 2-1 in a very close game to a mighty Juventus team featuring six members of the Italian World-Cup winning side of 1982.
-That Juventus team was so good, it would win the 1985 European Cup in the ill-fated final against Liverpool in the Heysel Stadium in Brussels.
+Porto, on the other hand, were a truly major European force at that time.
+The majority of the team would go on to win the European Cup three years later against Bayern Munich.
+Who had provided the backbone of the Portuguese national team’s representation in the 1984 European Championship.
+They had taken France, the eventual winners, to extra time in a truly amazing semi-final losing 3-2.
+They had also narrowly missed out on winning the Cup Winners’ Cup the previous season losing 2-1 in a very close game to a mighty Juventus team.
+Featuring six members of the Italian World-Cup winning side of 1982.
+That Juventus team was so good.
+It would win the 1985 European Cup in the ill-fated final against Liverpool in the Heysel Stadium in Brussels.

 My friend Morris, who went to the home game, takes up the story: